Thierry Henry’s first Arsenal hat-trick distilled all that made him great

 Arsenal’s lead was doubled, but only for four minutes when Akinbiyi struck back.
 So it was up to Henry to guide his side to the comfort of a two-goal cushion once again, taking Lee Dixon’s long looping ball under control, “turning Matt Elliott inside out” in the words of Martin Tyler, before incisively sticking it through the keeper’s legs.

-From there Arsenal were out of sight and would only speed further out of reach, treating the Highbury faithful to a display even more satisfying than their half-time turkey sandwiches.
+From there Arsenal were out of reach and would soon speed out of sight as well, treating the Highbury faithful to a display even more satisfying than their half-time turkey sandwiches.

 Wenger brought Ashley Cole, Nelson Vivas and Freddie Ljungberg off the bench to turn the screw in the closing stages.
 Ljungberg was on hand to tap home a rebound off the post for Arsenal’s fourth, seconds after his introduction, while it was Vivas’ defence-splitting ball from deep that gave Henry the opportunity to notch his second.